quantumghent/TensorTutorials/lectures/5-Tutorials/SymmetricTensors.md

 ## Level 3: Fermions and the Kitaev Model

-While we have already covered quite a lot of ground towards understanding symmetric tensors in terms of fusion trees and corresponding blocks, the symmetries considered so far have been quite basic in the sense that sectors corresponding to irreps of $\mathbb{Z}_2$ and $\mathrm{U}(1)$ have [*Abelian fusion rules*](https://jutho.github.io/TensorKit.jl/latest/lib/sectors/#TensorKit.FusionStyle) and [*bosonic exchange statistics*](https://jutho.github.io/TensorKit.jl/latest/lib/sectors/#TensorKit.BraidingStyle).
+While we have already covered quite a lot of ground towards understanding symmetric tensors in terms of fusion trees and corresponding blocks, the symmetries considered so far have been quite 'simple' in the sense that sectors corresponding to irreps of $\mathbb{Z}_2$ and $\mathrm{U}(1)$ have [*Abelian fusion rules*](https://jutho.github.io/TensorKit.jl/latest/lib/sectors/#TensorKit.FusionStyle) and [*bosonic exchange statistics*](https://jutho.github.io/TensorKit.jl/latest/lib/sectors/#TensorKit.BraidingStyle).
 This means that the fusion of two irreps always gives a single irrep as the fusion product, and that exchanging two irreps in a tensor product is trivial.
 In practice, this implies that for tensors with these symmetries the fusion trees are completely fixed by the uncoupled charges, which uniquely define both the inner line and the coupled charge, and that tensor indices can be permuted freely without any 'strange' side effects.

 In the following we will consider examples with fermionic and even anyonic exchange statistics, and non-Abelian fusion rules.
 In going through these examples it will become clear that the fusion trees labeling the blocks of a symmetric tensor imply more information than just a labeling.